-The Grand Canyon is definitely an iconic bucket list destination.
+The Grand Canyon in Arizona is definitely an iconic bucket list destination.
 If you have been dreaming about visiting this park for a while, it definitely won’t disappoint.

 There are so many great views in the Grand Canyon.
 However, the below we would consider the 4 Best Hikes & Views the South Rim of the Grand Canyon has to offer.

 Probably the most iconic view of the Grand Canyon is located along the Rim Trail.

 This trail is perfect for all ability levels as it is mostly paved and flat and does not require you to trek down into the Canyon.
 The trail starts from the South Kaibab Trailhead and ends at Hermits Rest.

 It is possible to access the Rim Trail from any viewpoint in the Village or along Hermit Road.

 The entire Rim Trail stretches a distance of approximately thirteen miles (21 km).

 If you wish to walk the entire trail it would be necessary to break up the walk over a few days.